 The Annotated Famous Monsters of Filmland magazine #1!
 Presented by Joe Moe, this new book chronicles the creation of the very first issue of filmdom's favorite and most influential periodical.
 This is the first in a series of books that Joe Moe will be contributing to the FM empire!

-Joe Moe is co-editor of this activity filled monster mag.
+Joe Moe was co-editor of this activity filled monster mag.
 Paper models, puzzles, games and lots of information cram the creative pages of this throwback to a time when horror was fun and paper was necessary!
 Uncle Creepy of DreadCentral.com says, "Buy two, you'll want to have an extra copy to play with!

 Famous Monsters of Filmland magazine presents Joe Moe as "senior editor" of FM retro-issue #70.
 Produced in the style of 1970s-era FM, the mag features articles on Count Yorga Vampire, Hercules in New York, The Bride of Frankenstein and more!
 You'll also revisit classic features like, Mystery Photo, You Axed For It, Fang Mail and Things to Come.
 Take a trip back in time with Joe Moe and Famous Monsters!